 Arthritis symptoms can manifest differently depending on who experiences them, so no matter how well a mattress might work for one person, it doesn’t mean it’s right for you.
 That’s why we recommend buying beds from companies with generous return windows and extended comfort guarantees.
 Shoot for at least thirty days for a free-trial.

 If you still haven’t found what you’re looking for, don’t fret.
 It’s out there.
 Head over to our homepage, or try this link to see more overall favorites that might be the bed for you.

 Which of these mattresses will give you the best relief for your arthritis?

-The DreamFoam is by far the most budget friendly mattress here.
-We recommend it to people who can’t afford to spend a lot of money for their new bed.
-It gives you lots of pressure relief, and it’s higher-quality than other budget options.
-On the downside, it doesn’t last as long as our other recommendations, and some folks might not find it firm enough.
+In a nutshell, the Dreamfoam is by far the most budget-friendly mattress.
+We recommend it to people who can’t afford to spend a ton of money on a new mattress.
+It gives you lots of pressure relief and is significantly higher in quality than other budget options.
+The downside is it might not last as long as our other recommendations and it can skew a bit on the fluffy side.

-The Tuft & Needle is our recommendation for most people, since it’s a very reasonable midrange price, and it’s extremely highly rated by a wide range of sleepers.
-It’s ideal for people who see the most relief with a firm mattress, especially side sleepers.
-On the other hand, if you need more cushion, you may want to look at the Eco Terra.
+The Tuft & Needle is our recommendation for most people with arthritis.
+It sits in an extremely reasonable midrange price point, and it’s highly rated by a wide range of sleepers.
+It’s ideal for people who see the most relief on a firm mattress, especially if you happen to be a side sleeper.
+On the other hand, if you need a little more cushion you’ll probably want to look at the Eco Terra.

-The Eco Terra is the best of the three in terms of overall comfort, since it strikes a balance between support and cushion better than either of the cheaper mattresses.
-We recommend it to anyone who can afford it.
-Just know that it is quite expensive, and it doesn’t have as long a comfort guarantee as the others.
+The Eco Terra is the best of the three in terms of overall comfort.
+It strikes a clear balance between support and cushion -- better than either of the other two.
+While the price point is clearly the highest, we recommend it to anyone who can afford it.
+Sure it’s expensive, but it’s worth the price you’re paying to get the best quality mattress on the market.